Gordon Food Service: Wholesale distribution

-They deliver products via truck to more than 100,000 customers, including independent restaurants, long-term care facilities, hospitals, schools, colleges, and regional and national chain restaurants.
+Gordon Food Service delivers products via truck to more than 100,000 customers, including independent restaurants, long-term care facilities, hospitals, schools, colleges, and regional and national chain restaurants.

 Stores

 Gordon Food Service opened its first cash and carry store in 1979.
-They were renamed GFS Marketplace in 1992 and rebranded to Gordon Food Service Store in 2014.
-As of 2019, they operate more than 175 stores across Florida, Illinois, Indiana, Kentucky, Michigan, Missouri, New York, Ohio, Pennsylvania, Tennessee, and Wisconsin.
+These stores were renamed GFS Marketplace in 1992 and rebranded to Gordon Food Service Store in 2014.
+As of 2025, GFS operates more than 175 stores across Florida, Georgia, Illinois, Indiana, Kentucky, Michigan, Missouri, New York, Ohio, Pennsylvania, Tennessee, Texas and Wisconsin.
 The company began renovating many stores in 2019.